fracaen/terraform-my-k8s/README.md

 EKS

 # 5. To Do
+* docker push at end of section 2
-report error in https://developer.cisco.com/learning/modules/cisco-app-first-security-docker/docker-lab-03-build/step/3 - should be container ID or name, not image name
+* report error in https://developer.cisco.com/learning/modules/cisco-app-first-security-docker/docker-lab-03-build/step/3 - should be container ID or name, not image name

 # 6. References
 https://developer.cisco.com/learning/modules/cisco-app-first-security-docker/docker-lab-02-setup/step/1